Corporate social responsibility and employee citizenship behavior: The distinct moderating role of responsible leadership

 Blau, P. M. (1964).
 Justice in Social Exchange.
 Sociological Inquiry, 34(2), 193. https://doi.org/10.1111/J.1475-682X.1964.TB00583.X

 Bogan, E., & Dedeoglu, B. B. (2020).
 Hotel employees’ corporate social responsibility perception and organizational citizenship behavior: Perceived external prestige and pride in organization as serial mediators.
-CORPORATE SOCIAL RESPONSIBILITY AND ENVIRONMENTAL MANAGEMENT, 27(5), 2342–2353. https://doi.org/10.1002/csr.1996
+Corporate Social Responsibility and Environmental Management, 27(5), 2342–2353. https://doi.org/10.1002/csr.1996

 Boğan, E., & Sarıışık, M. (2020).
-Organization-related determinants of employees’ CSR motive attributions and affective commitment in hospitality companies.
+Organization-related determinants of employees’ corporate social responsibility motive attributions and affective commitment in hospitality companies.
 Journal of Hospitality and Tourism Management, 45(July), 58–66. https://doi.org/10.1016/j.jhtm.2020.07.004

 Carroll, A. B. (1991).
 The pyramid of corporate social responsibility: Toward the moral management of organizational stakeholders.
 Business Horizons, 34(4), 39–48. https://doi.org/10.1016/0007-6813(91)90005-G